| |

 to enforce clerical celibacy popes revived the idea of taking

-the wives and concubines of churchmen into slavery*.
+the wives and concubines of churchmen into slavery18.

 In 1095 wives of priests were sold into slavery presumably

-the Lateran now had a full complement of female slaves.
-Saints,
+the Lateran had a full complement of female slaves by then.

-popes and Church officials approved the practice of slavery
+Saints, popes and Church officials approved the practice of

 such as Thomas Aquinas, Albertus Magnus and Duns Scotus concurred.